 4. Include an abstract of no more than 150 words.

-5. Use endnotes rather than footnotes, followed by acknowledgments (if any).
+5. Use endnotes rather than footnotes.

 7. Each element of the manuscript (title page, abstract, author’s notes, appendix, endnotes, references, each table, and each figure) should begin on a new page.

 8. The format and style of the manuscript should follow the guidelines of the Publication Manual of the American Psychological Association (6th Edition).

 9. Tables and figures should be kept to a minimum, be self-explanatory, and supplement (not duplicate) the text.
 Tables should be placed at the end of the file, following text and references, with callouts for each in the text.
 Elements in tables should be separated by tabs, not cells or lines.
 High-resolution figures should be uploaded as separate electronic files, with callouts for each in the text.
 Acceptable file formats for figures include

 TIFF, EPS, and JPEG, and PDF Microsoft Application Files are acceptable for vector art (line art).
 (Please do not send glossies).